dart-lang/language/working/value-classes/feature-specification.md

 used instead.

-*If the underlying field is itself nullable, the generated `copyWith()` still distinguishes between a passed argument overriding the value even if that value is `null`.
+*If the underlying field is itself nullable, the generated `copyWith()` still distinguishes between a passed argument replacing the value even if that value is `null`.
 For example:*

 ```